 Dr. Roberts and his wife, Sandra Park, G’93, L’96, live in Brookline, Massachusetts with their three children.

-Elected to the Board of Trustees of Duke University in 2013, Dr. Roberts is chair of the External Engagement Committee and is a member of the Executive Committee.
+Elected to the Board of Trustees of Duke University in 2013, Dr. Roberts is chair of the External Engagement Committee and is a member of the Executive Committee and the Climate Change and Sustainability Strategic Task Force.
 In 2017, Dr. Roberts was appointed to the Duke University Health System Board of Directors and currently serves on the Audit and Compliance Committee.

 Dr. Roberts served on the Board of Directors of the Duke Alumni Association from 2007-2013, and on its Executive Committee from 2008-2013.